What is Scale AI?

 - Category

-- AI data infrastructure
+- AI data and evaluation

 - Headquarters